Contexter/FountainAI/Workbooks/FountainAI Ensemble Service Project Report.md

                   system_prompt:
                     type: string
-                    description: The generated system prompt for the Assistant '400':
+                    description: The generated system prompt for the Assistant
+              example:
+                system_prompt: "You are an AI assistant interacting with various FountainAI services through their OpenAPI specifications.
+Parse each service's OpenAPI definition to determine available operations, required parameters, and response formats.
+For user queries, identify the appropriate sequence of service calls, including dependencies like sequence number generation from the Central Sequence Service before storing a new section.
+Validate all requests against the OpenAPI specification before executing.
+Act as an intermediary, making sure all interactions follow the API logic accurately."

+        '400':
           description: Bad Request - Invalid service list '500':